ALPON Cloud

 Permission updates take effect immediately.
 If a member is using your team and you revoke their access, they are logged out the next time they navigate or perform an action.

 Each ALPON device streams a structured set of metrics to ALPON Cloud, surfaced across the Overview, Device, and Network tabs of the Asset Detail page.
-Telemetry covers compute, power, connectivity, and physical location, suitable for operating industrial edge AI computer fleets.
+Telemetry covers compute, power, connectivity, and physical location — suitable for operating industrial edge AI fleets at scale.

 Available metrics